• Nachescu, Ileana

 Biographical Notes

-Ileana V. Nachescu is a scholar of intersectional and transnational feminism.
+Ileana Nachescu (she/ea) is a scholar of intersectional and transnational feminism.
 She co-founded the first Women’s Studies Center at her alma mater, the University of the West, Timisoara, Romania.
-Her monograph titled The National Alliance of Black Feminists (1974-1983): A History is currently under contract with the University of Illinois Press.
+Her monograph titled The National Alliance of Black Feminists: A History has recently been published by the University of Illinois Press.

-An award-winning educator, Ileana Nachescu received a Humanities Plus grant to integrate podcasts into feminist pedagogy, and has presented on teaching with podcasts at several conferences.
-As the director of the WGSS Honors Program, she teaches WGSS 497-498, the Honors Research Seminar, and mentors students in presenting at the NJ WGS Consortium Undergraduate Research Colloquium.
+An award-winning educator, Ileana Nachescu received two Humanities Plus grants (in 2019 and 2024) to integrate zines and podcasts into feminist pedagogy, and has presented on teaching with podcasts at several conferences.
+As the director of the WGSS Honors Program, she teaches WGSS 497-498, the Honors Research Seminar, and mentors students presenting at the NJ WGS Consortium Undergraduate Research Colloquium.
 Rutgers students have received First and Second Prize in this statewide competition.

-Nachescu is serving on the Executive Council of the New Brunswick chapter of Rutgers AAUP-AFT, on the editorial board of the journal Rejoinder, and on the Advisory Board of the Center for European Studies.
-She is currently a Seminar Fellow with the Institute for Research on Women.
+Nachescu is currently the co-chair, alongside Cecilia Colbeth, of the New Jersey Women’s and Gender Studies Consortium.
+She is serving on the University Committee for Diversity, Equity, and Inclusion; on the Executive Council of the New Brunswick chapter of Rutgers AAUP-AFT; on the editorial board of the journal IRW’s journal Rejoinder; and on the Advisory Board of the Center for European Studies.

 Awards, Fellowships & Grants